Team-Nifty-GmbH/flux-core/docs/print-views.md

 }
 ```

-if you want to override the default view just use the same name as the default view.
+If you want to override the default view just use the same name as the default view.

 ## Conditional views